cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <img src="https://i.postimg.cc/k51Ws5rj/Screenshot-from-2020-04-08-11-42-08.png" />

-The first box underneath the search box and the statement, has some numbers in it.
+The first box underneath the search box and the statement, have some numbers in it.
 This is the height of the current block and the current chain id.
 Click on them:

 <img src="https://i.postimg.cc/8CXNz2WJ/Screenshot-from-2020-04-08-11-43-45.png" />